nathancarter/weblurch/doc-src/plan.md

 ## Validation

+ * Enhance the beginning of the `validate` function so that it tests if the expression is a rule.
+If so, it requires that it be in JavaScript.
+If so, mark it valid, stating that no syntax or semantics validation was done on the code.
+If not, mark it invalid, stating that only JavaScript code rules are currently supported.
  * Whenever an expression attributed by a reason changes, call `validate` on it.
  * Whenever a reason attribute changes, call `validate` on its target.
  * Whenever a rule's content changes, call `validate` on all later expressions whose reason cites the rule that just changed.
+ * Override the default implementation of `Group::toJSON` with a new one specific to the main Lurch app, which calls `Group::completeForm` instead, followed by `encode()`.
+ * Import the OpenMath module into Web Workers launched for validation.
+ * Verify that this permits you to take a complete form and reconstitute it into an OM object with `OM.decode`.
+ * Extend validation so that it creates a function wrapper around the given code, so that the user doesn't need to write one.
+It should name the first argument `conclusion` and the remainder an array of `premises`.
+   It should also apply `OM.decode` to each.
+ * Create an example rule that uses the complete form of the expression in a nontrivial way.
+For instance, it may validate everything with a "happy" attribute, or everything of the form `[[X][Y]]`.

+## Documentation

+ * Rename the pages in the User Guide to be "pages" instead of "parts."
+ * Create two "parts" within the User Guide, "Basics" and "Technicalities."
+ * Create an introductory page for each one explaining what it is and what it covers.
+ * Move under the "Basics" section all the current lessons except for code attributes.
+ * Move the code attributes page under "Technicalities."
+ * Edit the code page so it no longer says that the user can skip it because it's only needed by technical users.
+ * Add a new Basics page that shows how to cite rules, but doesn't yet actually include any active rule, nor does it validate anything.
+ * Add a new Technicalities page that shows how to write code-based rules, or at least introduces the concept.
+Note that on Chrome, you can use `console.log` from a Web Worker, but you only get the first argument, and only its `String()` version, not a pretty-printed version.

 ## Dependencies